SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 1️⃣ Technical reviewer who is knowledgeable with the content
 2️⃣ A member of the Developer Relations team to confirm the structure of your codelab and merge it into the main github repo

-✨ Now that we have the environment setup, you have two options you can follow to create your first codelab codelab: Script or Manual
+✨ Now that we have the environment setup, you have two options you can follow to create your first codelab: Automated or Manual

 ## Prepare your repo
 Duration: 0:02:00